NoraCodes/nora.codes/content/tutorial/an-intro-to-x86_64-reverse-engineering.markdown

 These CrackMes only work on Unix systems, and I wrote this tutorial using Linux.
 You need the essentials of a development environment installed - a C compiler (`gcc`), object inspection utilities (`objdump`, `objcopy`, `xxd`), et cetera.
 This tutorial will also show you how to use the program [Radare2](http://radare.org/r/pics.html), an advanced open-source reverse engineering toolkit.
 On Debian-derived systems, the following command should get you set up:

-`sudo apt install build-essential gcc xxd binutils radare2`
+`sudo apt install build-essential gcc xxd binutils`

+You can install Radare2 from [here](https://github.com/radare/radare2).

 On other systems, install the equivalent packages from your package manager.